stevenalexander/dropwizard-handle-exceptions/README.md

-# Dropwizard Freemarker
+# Dropwizard Handle Exceptions

-Sample application showing how to build a [dropwizard](http://dropwizard.codahale.com/) service returning html views using the [freemarker templating engine](http://freemarker.org/).
+Sample application showing how to create an exception provider which catches exceptions thrown inside resources and handles them gracefully in your application.

 This is a simple dropwizard implementation for returning HTML, using Freemarker as the templating engine.
 It's based on the Dropwizard example [here](http://dropwizard.codahale.com/manual/views/).
 Uses SBT for build.